1988 United States House of Representatives election in Vermont: Campaign

-Major parties

-Republican

 Senator Robert Stafford, who had been appointed to the United States Senate in 1971, announced on April 10, 1987, that he would not seek reelection in the 1988 election.
 Representative Jeffords announced that he would seek the Republican nomination to succeed Stafford in the United States Senate instead of seeking reelection to the United States House of Representatives.

 Dennis Delaney, a member of the Vermont Senate, considered running in a congressional, gubernatorial, or lieutenant gubernatorial election.

 Smith had run in the 1986 gubernatorial election with the Republican nomination, but placed second to Democratic Governor Madeleine Kunin in the popular vote and in the Vermont General Assembly vote as no candidate had received more than 50% of the popular vote.
 David Dillon served as Smith's campaign manager.

-Smith defeated Gates in the primary with 77.60% of the popular vote.
+Smith defeated David Gates in the primary with 77.60% of the popular vote.